 - Measure the air output of your system to compare with results from future inspections

 Frequently Asked Questions about Air Conditioners

 How Much Should an AC Unit & Installation Cost?

-The costs to purchase and install an air conditioner in Canada range from ~$2500 on the low end to ~$6700 on the high end, with an average cost of nearly $5000.
+The costs to purchase and install an air conditioner in Canada are $5000 up to $12000 for an average of around $7500 on the high end.
 Factors that can affect the costs of your AC and installation include: